 Some of these decisions have been at Tribunal level only so are not binding.
-However, the ‘test’ case for philosophical belief is Grainger plc v Nicholson and you can see the details here.
 There is little doubt that Brexit will be subject to this test in the future (whether from a leaver or a remainers’ point of view!).

 Both men and women are protected under the Act.
 In July 2014, the Equality and Human Rights Commission clarified to employers and recruiters that drawing up single-gender shortlists is illegal.

 In 2015, in the case of Van Heeswyk v One Call Insurance Services Ltd, the claimant won a sex discrimination case.
 The claimant requested parental leave to spend time with her ill daughter and her soldier husband when he returned from service in Afghanistan.
 The request was refused and shortly afterwards she was asked to attend a disciplinary hearing for ‘persistent absenteeism’ and ‘unsatisfactory standards or output of work’.
 She had an exemplary record and no previous warnings, and had taken absence while her daughter was in hospital.
 She was dismissed without notice for gross misconduct.